 How to Fix the P0133 Code

-Vehicles of different makes and models may experience common symptoms associated with the P0133 code.
-However, repair information for this code may be vehicle-specific.
+Note, however, that vehicles of different makes and models may experience common symptoms associated with the P0133 code.
+Repair information for this code may be vehicle-specific.
 For instance, the steps for fixing a P0133 code in Ford vehicles may differ from the steps for resolving the code in Suzuki cars.

 Bring your vehicle to the nearest auto repair shop to get expert advice on diagnosis and repair from a mechanic.
-If you plan on fixing this code on your own, you may refer to repair manuals or you can get an ALLDATA vehicle subscription to get factory repair information.
+If you plan on fixing this code on your own, you may refer to repair manuals or an ALLDATA vehicle subscription for factory repair information.